-BA140 Business Law - 4.5 Credit Hours
+BA140 Business Law - 4.5 Credit Hours (55 contact hours)

 The course combines the understanding of legal theory with, and an acquaintance of, the various forms of contracts.
 Students are taught the essentials of the legal environment of business, tort law, contracts, commercial transactions, government regulations and property.